sandyvfx/ai-automation-portfolio/SMAR1_Validation_Benchmark_Report.md

-We benchmarked the SMAR-1 atomistic superalloy pipeline against a public 2,672-alloy
+Benchmarked the SMAR-1 atomistic superalloy pipeline against a public 2,672-alloy

 composition–property dataset.
 The central finding is a \*\*large composition-domain gap\*\*: